nathancarter/group-explorer/docs/visualizerExemplar.md

 ```
 ### Asynchronous loading

 Asynchronous tasks are generally presented as ES6 Promises in GE.
-Since the [Library](../js/Library.js) will request the group definition from a server if it doesn't have a copy locally, the [loadFromURL()](../js/Library.js) method returns a Promise, not the group itself.
+Since the [Library](../js/Library.js) will request the group definition from a server if it doesn't have a copy locally, the [loadFromURL()](../js/Library.js#loadFromURL) method returns a Promise, not the group itself.

 Note the [MathML preload](../js/MathML.js#preload).
-This is often desirable since it avoids having to perform many small asynchronous activities in subsequent MathMLcalls, which together can take considerably longer than a single consolidated action at the start.
+This is often desirable since it avoids having to perform many small asynchronous activities in subsequent MathML calls, which together with their wait times can take considerably longer than a single consolidated action at the start.
 ```javascript
        /* Load the static components of the page */ function load() {